 The Workers Review committee of the Board hires and fires workers (workers include people who are paid and unpaid).
-Currently, we have three workers: Alfredo Lopez and Jaime Villarreal (paid) and Jamie McClelland (volunteer).
+Currently, we have two workers: Jaime Villarreal (paid) and Jamie McClelland (volunteer).

 However, there is much more to our structure and decision making than what is defined in the by-laws.

 For example, the board typically asks our members to help build a set of priorities for the coming year and then rank them in terms of importance at our annual membership meetings (see our current priorities).

 May First engages our members in our work via two program teams:

 The Engagement and Communications Team: Covers engagement with the broader movement, such as conference participation/webinars/presentations, participating in campaigns and coalitions, political/popular education.

 The Technology Infrastructure and Services Team: Covers the management, development and support of all technology infrastructure and services.